 The issue of behavioural impropriety seems as relevant today as ever.
 The recent example of the leadership failures (many and diverse) at transport giant Uber provide a harsh warning as to how inappropriate board behaviour can damage a company.
 Boards are the conduit for behaviour throughout the whole organisation.
 They should embody the behavioural dynamics as well as the leadership principles of the business.
 In many companies’ behavioural measurement and development is considered the domain of management, somehow separate from the behavioural responsibilities of the board.
 Best practice in corporate governance repeatedly recommends that boards must regularly review their own behaviour and reputation in addition to taking care of organisational and management culture and performance.

-Where to start with measuring Board behaviour?
+Where to start with measuring Board behaviours?

 A survey by McKinsey & Company among more than 770 directors reveals the differences in the time allocation of boardroom activities within high-performing boards.
 In summary they take the time to look inward and aspire to challenge their own practices.
 This continual examination of internal purpose as much as external review enables them to become more robust in addressing both business and personality challenges.
 This is in contrast to the trend in low to moderate impact boards that tend to react only when circumstances force them.
 The more forward-thinking boards are open to debating alternative strategies and hands on supporting and removing personal and collective bias from decisions.